MaxisJaisi/maxisjaisi.github.io/research.md

 permalink: /research/
 ---

-I'm still at the learning stage of my career for now.
+I'm mostly interested in symplectic and contact topology.
 Hopefully I can say more soon!

 Meanwhile, please enjoy this diagram which shows the inductive cell structure of $\mathbf{RP}^{n}$.